so1n/protobuf_to_pydantic/README.md

     exp: float = FieldInfo()
 ```
 #### 2.5.5.Customized templates
-Currently `protobuf-to-pydantic` only supports a few simple templates, if have more template needs, can extend the templates by inheriting the `DescTemplate` class.
+Currently `protobuf-to-pydantic` only supports a few simple templates, if have more template needs, can extend the templates by inheriting the `Template` class.

 For example, there is an odd feature that requires the default value of a field to be the timestamp of the time when the `Pydantic Model` object was generated, but the timestamps used are available in lengths of 10 and 13, so the following Protobuf file needs to be written to support defining the length of the timestamps:
 ```protobuf